 Video about the artists-in-labs residency exchange

-INTERCONNECTING ART AND SCIENCE
+CONNECTING ART AND SCIENCE

 As part of KAUST Academic Affairs, the Enrichment's Office mission is to enhance the students' experience and to expand their horizons, as well as to enrich the broad community.

-ABOUT THE ARTISTS-IN-LABS PROGRAM
+THE ARTISTS-IN-LABS PROGRAM

 SEASON 1 (2016-17) - Organized at KAUST by BESE Division